Select Page

 Google Sites & Blackboard

-• Give students a small “taste” of each major creative writing genre through effective examples;
+• Give students a “taste” of each genre through strong, approachable examples.

 BONUS Design Elements